Uberspace/lab/source/guide_nextcloud.rst

 Configuration
 =============

 Currently your Nextcloud installation is not capable of sending mail, e.g.  for notifications or password resets.
-Log in with your admin user, go to settings > Administration > Basic settings and  configure the email-server.
-Alternatively you can do this by executing the commands in the following code block or by editing the ``~/html/config/config.php`` with your favorite editor.
-If you want to keep things simple, use the sendmail option.
-If you prefer saving all messages in a (dedicated) mailbox use the smtp variant.
+You can do this by executing the commands in the following block or by editing the ``~/html/config/config.php`` with your favorite editor.
+If you want to keep things simple, use sendmail.
+Alternatively log in with your admin user, go to settings > Administration > Basic settings and  configure the email-server.

 Sendmail Settings
 -----------------

- and enter the following settings:
+| For the basic system mail configuration just run the following commands.

-.. warning:: Make sure to replace the example values.
+| You can also change the `mail_from_adress` or the `mail_domain` if you have :manual:`set up additional mail domains <mail-domains>`

 .. code-block:: console